 The Group is ... undertaking a project to capture name plaques above properties that appeared around the start of the 1900s.
 Many are located at the top of houses in brickwork, sandstone or cement and often include a date.
 In some records these were used as the addresses instead of road names and numbers, which can be confusing for the researcher.

 So the aim is to record the names that appear on buildings, enter them on a database, and then research the history behind them.
 First of all this will be tried on houses in Leiston as it is known there are quite a number, with the aim of finding as much history [as possible] behind the names, such as families, builders, landowners, developers or a celebratory event in time, such as a Jubilee or battle in the Boer War.

 The group formed in April 2008 with 10 members and by September of that year the numbers had risen to 22.
 There was a gradual increase year on year so that by the time Roger Baskett took over the role of Membership Secretary at the AGM of 2013, the membership then totalled 43.
 Two years later this stood at 58, but 2015 saw a dramatic rise and he finished the year with 82 paid-up members.
 The reason for this was mainly due to moving our monthly evening meetings to Leiston (where attendances doubled) and visitors were encouraged to join.
 [Late in 2018, current membership is just shy of 100.]

 Annual membership fees are £10 for Household Membership and £6 for Individual.
 This includes receiving the quarterly Newsletter and reduced entry to our monthly talks.

-Contributors to this piece: Maggie Strutt, Di Mann, Angela Skelcher, John Last, Roger Baskett [Amendments by Steve Stocks, October 2018]
+Contributors to this piece: Maggie Strutt, Di Mann, Angela Skelcher, John Last, Roger Baskett in Autumn 2016.
+[Amendments by Steve Stocks, October 2018]